Year 1

 Semesters 1 & 2

-• technical and practical teaching in the workshop: drawing-colour-silk-screen printing, volume-space, digital practices, photography, video, sound,
+• technical and practical teaching in workshops: drawing, engraving, color, screen printing, volume and space, digital practices, photography, video, sound, design and graphic design,

-• collective presentations of work,
+• group presentations of work.

 Semaine des workshops, février 2018